gchure/phd_thesis/proposals/RobinBrown_SURF2015/RobinSURF.md

 domains over the course of evolutionary history.
 It has been estimated that in the course of proteobacterial evolution, 75% of all protein families have experienced 1.9 horizontal gene transfer (HGT) events^1^.
-Vertical gene transfer, and its implications with respect to evolution has been studied extensively and is well understood.
+Vertical gene transfer and its implications with respect to evolution has been studied extensively and is well understood.
 Over the past several decades, horizontal gene transfer in prokaryotes has received a considerable amount of study, yet there is still much that remains